-^{} mainly staff costs, including directors' emoluments, minimum lease payments under operating leases in respect of land and buildings and other professional fees
+^{} mainly staff costs, including directors' emoluments, and other professional fees.

 The Company is an investment holding company incorporated in Bermuda where the Group does not have any activities.
 The Group has the majority of its operations in Hong Kong, and therefore, Hong Kong is considered as the Group's place of domicile for the purpose of disclosures as required by HKFRS 8, Operating Segments.